Urusei Yatsura 2: Beautiful Dreamer: Accolades

 Kinema Junpo ranked Beautiful Dreamer as the 17th best Japanese film of 1984.
 That same publication later ranked it as one of the best Japanese animated movies.
 The film was the runner-up for the "Best 10" films in the 6th Yokohama Film Festival.
 In the 1984 edition of the Anime Grand Prix, the film was ranked third place.
 The film was ranked number 38 on a list of the Top 100 anime by Animage magazine.
 It was also number 9 on a list by Wizard's Anime Magazine of the Top 50 anime released in North America.
-In February 2004, Cinefantastique listed the film as one of the "10 Essential Animations" of Japan.
+In February 2004, Cinefantastique listed the film as one of the "10 Essential Animations" of Japan alongside Oshii's Ghost in the Shell.
+The film was named 7th Greatest Japanese Animated Film of All Time by Japanese film magazine Kinema Junpo in 2009.
 In 2017, Paste listed the film as number 28 on their "Top 100 Best Anime Movies of All Time" list.

 Legacy

 Vincent Ostria stated in Les Inrockuptibles that the film is "a series of dreams in abyss, foretelling...the virtual games of Avalon and Ghost in the Shell".
 John Hartl of The Seattle Times compared the film's use of a time loop plot device to the later 1993 film Groundhog Day.
 The scholar Benedict Marko compared it to the 1998 film Dark City, which he believes to have been influenced by Urusei Yatsura 2.
 Josh Zyber of Hi-Def Digest said it "was a clear influence on both Groundhog Day and Dark City".
 The writers Brian Camp and Davis Julie have also compared it to Groundhog Day.
 Steve Heisler of The A.V.
 Club compared it to the 2011 film Inception.

 Manga UK traces the roots of time loop anime and manga to Beautiful Dreamer.
 The time loop device has since appeared in numerous Japanese anime, manga, and light novels, such as the 1987 anime series Kimagure Orange Road in the Christmas episode ("Kyosuke Timetrips!
 The Third Christmas"), the "Endless Eight" arc of the Haruhi Suzumiya light novels (2004) and anime series (2009), and the light novel All You Need is Kill (2004) which was adapted into the Hollywood film Edge of Tomorrow (2014).